Agnos-Cloud/Agnos-Cloud/README.md

 ### Component

 A component represents a specific _implementation_ of a service in an environment.
 That implementation is represented by a resource.
-In other words, a component specifies what resource a service will be deployed within an environment.
+In other words, a component specifies what resource a service will be deployed with within an environment.

 ``` yaml
 API: 0.1